bloomtom/Volyar/README.md

 <a name="misc-configuration"></a>
 #### Misc Settings
  - `TempPath`
-   - The temp path to use.
+   - The global temp path to use.
 If none is given, the working directory is used.
  - `Parallelization`
    - The number of media files to process at once.
  - `TruncateSource`